vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 On the other hand, although the term yaṣṭi  is used to refer to these steles, these monuments differ widely from the constructions composed of square and circular yaṣṭis  as described under the heading aiḍ¯uka  in the VDhP.

-Aid

-. ūkas
+Aiḍūkas

 Ahicchatra

-There exists a brick monument that has been thought to conform to and has been identified as an aid

-. ūka  in the sense of the VDhP.
+There exists a brick monument that has been thought to conform to and has been identified as an aiḍūka  in the sense of the VDhP.
 This is the ‘Śiva temple’

 at Ahicchatra \(AC I\), which is, in the words of Agrawala \(Plate 85\): A massive brick structure unique of its kind in North India.
 On plan it is similar to the quadrangular Buddhist stūpas  raised in several tiers, diminishing upwards like a gigantic staircase.
-The structure answers closely to what the Viṣṇudharmottarapurāṇa describes as an ed

-. ūka \(sic\) built in three terraces \( bhadra-pīṭhas\), one above the other, with four stepped approaches and surmounted on the top by 60 EI XVI \(1921-22\), 19 ff.
+The structure answers closely to what the Viṣṇudharmottarapurāṇa describes as an eḍūka \(sic\) built in three terraces \( bhadra-pīṭhas\), one above the other, with four stepped approaches and surmounted on the top by 60 EI XVI \(1921-22\), 19 ff.

 61 Shastri 1998, 156 f.